maxodsbjerg/ScalableReadingOfStructuredData/ScalableReadingOfStructuredData.md

 So now you have the count - but it would make more sence to have these figures in percentage.
-Therefore our next step will be adding another pipe and a pieces of code creating a new column holding the number of total tweets in our dataset - this is necessary for calculating the percentage later.
+Therefore our next step will be adding another pipe and a pieces of code creating a new column holding the number of total tweets in our dataset, this is necessary for calculating the percentage later.
 You get the total number of tweets by using the `nrow`-function that returns the number of rows from a dataframe.
 In our dataset one row = one tweet: